18F/Dot-Net-Encasement/README.md

 }
 ```

 Notice that we've added a new `using` statement for our connector class.
-We've added a private class member of type `IRestConnector`, and added an `IRestConnector` parameter to the constructor. this means that when our class is instantiated, an object that is derived from `IRestConnector` must be passed in.
+We've also added a private class member of type `IRestConnector`, and added a parameter to the class constructor that requires a connector class to be passed in when instantiated (thereby injecting the dependency into the class).

 ## Writing Tests